TypeCellOS/TypeCell/docs/interactive-introduction.md

 to create reactive user interfaces.
 We won't go too in depth on it here, but you can check out the documentation at https://reactjs.org/docs/getting-started.html.

-JSX is part of React, and allows for creating HTML elements as variables, making it super easy to display data in code cells using `export`s.
+JSX is part of React, and allows for creating HTML elements as variables, making it easy to display data in code cells using `export`s.

 Next, we'll create some user input fields to indicate how much food we have prepared.
-The built-in TypeCell Input library makes this extremely easy:
+The built-in TypeCell Input library makes this easy:

 ```typescript